 You may remember to carry your medication on any normal day but your wedding day is not a normal day so make sure that you have a checklist for any medical items you will need so that you don’t have to run home on the day.
 Triple-check that you’ve got this sorted on your last-minute wedding to-do list!

 Make sure you have something to cut the cake, whether that’s the vintage one your grandmother bought for her wedding or one that the venue or cake maker is providing.
 That way you’re not waiting around to cut your cake, gazing hungrily at the fabulous confection.

 Something for the Little Ones (and Big Ones)

 If there are going to be long periods of waiting – for example when the two of you go off for private photos – make sure your little guests have something to do.
 The big guests too, they might also get restless…

-You don’t want to strand them the bridal party at the venue so unless they are staying in your wedding venue’s accommodation, you’ll need to organise them a way home if they came with you.
+You don’t want to strand the bridal party at the last minute wedding venue so unless they are staying in your venue’s accommodation, you’ll need to organise them a way home if they came with you.